Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Methods

 In our experiment, we utilized a galvo mirror (Thorlabs GVS211/M) positioned in the excitation laser beam path to modulate the illumination of the sample.
 The galvo mirror was connected to a microcontroller (Arduino Micro), which communicated with a computer via a serial port.
 A Python program controlled both the microcontroller and the camera.

-Initially, the computer sent a command to the Arduino to illuminate the sample and then to the camera to begin capturing light.
+Initially, the computer sent a command to the Arduino to illuminate the sample and then to the camera to begin the acquisition.
 The microcontroller ensured that the fluorescent sample was illuminated only during the camera's light detection period to limit the photo-bleaching of the sample.
-It was removing the excitation laser beam immediately after the camera sent a trigger indicating the end of the frame, ensuring precise synchronization.
+It was removing the excitation laser beam immediately after the camera sent a trigger indicating the end of the frame.

 The microcontroller used in our experiment had an additional task: controlling the rotation of the diffuser.
 The microcontroller was connected to an electronic circuit (L2930) that enabled it to switch the 12V power supply required for motor (SKU GS06331-10) rotation on and off.